malykhmd/fdm/README.md

 The Sage computer algebra system has very mediocre tools for the numerical integration of ordinary differential equations, but making computer experiments in it related to symbolic-numerical calculations is very comfortable.
 The report presents a new package for numerical integration of differential equations.
-When creating it, we adhered to the following general principles:
+We adhered to the following general principles:
 * numerical solutions are considered as elements of a new class,
 * the class definition provides tools for interpolating and visualizing the solution,
 * Richardson’s method for obtaining posterior estimates of errors is separate from the implementation of numerical methods, for which